danaschwanden/pi-ttyd/README.md

 # Change to the repo folder
 cd pi-ttyd

-# Build the Docker image
+# Build the Docker image - run occassionally to update to latest versions
 ./build.sh

-# Run the Docker image - this will start on a new port for every run
+# Run the Docker image - this will start on a new port and open a new browser window for every run
 ./run.sh
 ```